Object : Ice Bucket

 The House of Hennessy commissioned Thomas Bastide, a well known contemporary design artist to create this collector’s Hennessy ice bucket.
 It is elegant and unique, the curved drops on the sides symbolize the smoothness and strength of two Hennessy V.S. trickles.
 This ice bucket is a wondeful attraction and takes a stand in the B.L.A.S.T.
 Museum Accessory Collection and is a feature of “Straight Up”, the museum’s hall dedicated to liquor and spirits.

-This small Stein is a tankard example produced from thick glass to withstand spirited clinking during merriment.
+This Lowenbrau collectible stein is made from thick glass to withstand spirited clinking during merriment.
 It serves a single 12oz. pour and the handle helps to eliminate heat transfer from the hand to the glass while drinking.
-This Lowenbrau collectible is a part of the B.L.A.S.T:Museum Tankard/Stein permanent collection.

 Object : Tankard/Stein